YottaDB/YDBDoc/AdminOpsGuide/basicops.rst

 **ydb_stdxkill** (gtm_stdxkill) enables the standard-compliant behavior to kill local variables in the exclusion list if they had an alias that was not in the exclusion list.
 By default, this behavior is disabled.

 **ydb_sysid** (gtm_sysid) specifies the value for the second piece of the $SYSTEM ISV. $SYSTEM contains a string that identifies the executing M instance.
 The value of $SYSTEM is a string that starts with a unique numeric code that identifies the manufacturer.
-Codes were originally assigned by the MDC (MUMPS Development Committee). $SYSTEM in YottaDB starts with "47" followed by a comma and $ydb_sysid.
+Codes were originally assigned by the MDC (M Development Committee). $SYSTEM in YottaDB starts with "47" followed by a comma and $ydb_sysid.

 **ydb_tls_passwd_<label>** (gtmtls_passwd_<label>) specifies the obfuscated password of the encrypted private key pair.
 You can obfuscate passwords using the 'maskpass' utility provided along with the encryption plugin.
 If you choose to use unencrypted private keys, set the ydb_tls_passwd_<label> environment variable to a non-null dummy value; this prevents inappropriate prompting for a password.